-5.6.2 Evaluation criteria
+5.7.2 Evaluation criteria

 The primary criteria to rank all proposals are the overall scientific merit of the proposed investigations and their potential contribution to the advancement of scientific knowledge.
-The JAO will also evaluate the proposals for technical feasibility to ensure they are consistent with Observatory best practices.
+The guidelines for the reviewers contain detailed review criteria.
+The proposals will also be evaluated for technical feasibility to ensure they are consistent with Observatory best practices.